 Supplemental Security Income (SSI): monthly cash payments made under the authority of Title XVI of the Social Security Act, as amended, to the aged, blind, and disabled.

-Thrifty Food Plan: the diet required to feed a family of four persons consisting of a man and a woman aged 20 through 50, a child six through eight years of age, and a child nine through 11 years of age, determined in accordance with the Secretary’s calculations.
-The cost of such diet is the basis for uniform allotments for all EUs regardless of actual composition, except when the Secretary adjusts EU size in the Thrifty Food Plan taking into account economies of scale.
+Thrifty Food Plan: is the US Department of Agriculture’s (USDA) calculation of a low-cost, nutritionally adequate food plan for families.
+The calculation varies by household size.
+The cost of such diet is the basis for uniform allotments for all households regardless of actual composition, except when the Secretary adjusts household size in the Thrifty Food Plan taking into account economies of scale.

-Timely Reapplication: an application received before the 15th day of the last month of the EU’s certification period.
+Timely Reapplication: an application received before the 15th day of the last month of the household’s certification period.
 The month of application is the first month following the end of the certification period.
-EXAMPLE: The EU’s last month of certification is April.
-The EU makes a timely reapplication on April 12.
+EXAMPLE: The household’s last month of certification is April.
+The household makes a timely reapplication on April 12.

-Underissuance: the amount by which benefits issued to an EU is less than the amount it was eligible to receive.
-Underissuances are corrected by issuing restored benefits to the EU, not to exceed 12 months in the past from the date the underissuance is discovered.
+Underissuance: the amount by which benefits issued to a household is less than the amount it was eligible to receive.
+Underissuances are corrected by issuing restored benefits to the household, not to exceed 12 months in the past from the date the underissuance is discovered.

 U.S. Citizenship and Immigration Services (USCIS): this agency works with immigrants who come to the United States, assist in citizenship matters, and is part of the Department of Homeland Security.
 It was formerly known as Bureau of Citizenship and Immigration Services (BCIS) and Immigration and Naturalization Services (INS).